 Here’s the thing, the real peak is actually fenced off.
 I suppose they don’t want people climbing it because it can be dangerous crossing the small scree slope… I hope it isn’t because it’s disrespectful.
 None of that crossed my mind because I was so determined, I made the last mad scramble in about 10 minutes and stood at the real peak feeling bloody fantastic!
 It was super windy and the altitude was getting to me at this point so I didn’t stay long, but what a feeling!

 I was happy to walk back down from there, but I figured I’d try my luck with the cable car, and whaddya know?
 They let me on for free, without asking for a ticket!
 I guess the thought of people walking up there is just too absurd for them.
 Not surprising when it’s a 1300m ascent, far too much for one day at that altitude for anyone not already acclimatised.

 The taxi back to Shangri-La ripped me off because of course they did.
 A single foreigner with no other way to get back to their guesthouse?
 Easy money!
 But none of that mattered because I felt like a bad-ass for being the only person to walk up this mountain in god knows how long.

-This hike might be tough for unexperienced or unacclimatised hikers, but don’t let that put you off if you’re in need of a good walk and a challenge!
+This hike might be tough for inexperienced or unacclimatised hikers, but don’t let that put you off if you’re in need of a good walk and a tough challenge!
 You can always grab the cable car halfway if you change your mind, you can walk up and take it down, or even ride it to the top and then walk down!

 Let me know if you have any questions about the hike.